 What is a sales tax holiday?

 A sales tax holiday is a short-term exemption from state sales tax.
-During a sales tax holiday, you do not collect sales tax.
-This period could be a tax-free day, tax-free weekend, or an entire week, depending on the state you operate in.
-Keep in mind that not all items are sales-tax exempt.
+During a sales tax holiday, you do not collect sales tax from customers.
+This period could be a sales tax-free day, tax-free weekend, or no-tax week, depending on the state you operate in.
+Keep in mind that not all items are sales-tax exempt during a sales tax holiday.

 Not all states have a sales tax holiday.
 And, participating states have different rules for exemptions.